zzrcxb/PinnedLoads/scripts/README.md

 ```

 ## Reproducibility
-To reproduce the Figure 7, 8, and 9,
+To reproduce the Figure 7, 8, and 9 in our paper,
 we provide two scripts `runner` and `plotter` to submit jobs and process results.
 Before you start, please make sure that all the required [Python libraries](requirements.txt) are installed.